The Foundation Stage (Reception Class only)

 From Reception to Year 6 all children are encouraged to read for pleasure; they all are given an appropriate individual reading book for their ability and we ask that they read at least three times a week, but we encourage that they read every night.
 All children have a reading diary to record reading at school and at home.
 If children read three times a week and it is noted in the diary they receive a sticker or merit and a raffle ticket.
 Each half term we draw out a winner from the raffle box and that child receives a £5 book voucher.
 We have a variety of books to not only interest the children, but to ensure they access a variety too; from picture books, fiction, non-fiction, classics and modern day classics too.
 All the books have been banded using the recognised reading book bands as a guide; however we use a range of book resources to ensure we can find books that match the needs of all our children.
 KS1 children are given a sticker, which details the books within their band and KS2 children who are above Lime books receive a record sheet, which is stuck in their diaries and they aim to read two fiction, two non- fiction, a modern day classic and a classic book.
 We aim for every child by the end of Year 2 to be fluent readers.
-In Reception and Year 1 this is a focus to hear children read regularly and ensure they read fluently and if they are not, support is implemented.
+In Reception and Year 1 there is a focus to hear children read regularly and ensure they read fluently and if they are not, support is implemented.
 Once children are fluent we focus more on understanding the text.
 The children are listened to read in class at least once a week and each half term (or sooner if a teacher decides) they will be assessed using the Pearson Progress and Assess tests; this informs the book bands the children read.
 Guided Reading skills are taught as a whole class at least once a week using the Cracking Comprehension electronic resource and Reading Vipers (Vocabulary, Infer, Predict, Explain, Retrieve and Summarise) from the Literacy Shed.
 This provides structured skills-based teaching and progression across the school.
 Small guided reading groups are carried out daily using a variety of guided reading resources and teachers will inform the parents when this has been done and with a short comment on their performance.
 All classrooms have class reading areas with subject specific books and other age-appropriate reading for pleasure books.
 All children have access to themed mental well-being books.
 Additionally all classes have a class novel or shorter story which is read to them throughout the week by their class teacher.
 We aim to develop the children's love of literature and interest them in a wide range of novels, authors and styles.
 All children have access to Reading Bugs which is a web-based, ability appropriate, reading scheme which they can access at home and school.
 Links can be made between Reading Bugs and Wordsmith.
-Through Early Years and KS1 we use the Letters and Sounds Government Document alongside a variety of day-by-day lesson plans, resources and regular assessments.
-This is overseen by each teacher but taught in ability groups to ensure all children make good progress.
-Pupils have word wallets, keyrings and, when appropriate, work books to take to and from school to encourage a home school link to their phonics and reading learning.
-Teachers will supplement the scheme with a range of resources to suit the lesson requirements and pupil's needs.
-We use the Phonics Play website, word cards and games, Oxford Reading Tree phonetic books, Oxford Owl online books, Jolly Phonics resources and Read Write Inc Kits particularly to enhance teaching and booster sessions.
+In EYFS and Year 1the children share dialy stories using our favourite five initiative, books are chosen for example rhyme, and a book is read weekly for half a term.
+The idea is that this will support their language development skills.
+When the children are ready for synthetic phonics they begin receiving daily phonics sessions.
+We are currently following Letters and Sounds; however we are researching and carrying out thorough evaluation to ensure fidelity to a government endorsed systematic synthetic phonics programme.
+Where we can, we ensure the children have a book linked to the sound/s they have been learning that week and supplement this with word wallets, keyrings and, when appropriate, work books to take to and from school to encourage a home school link to their phonics and reading learning.

 At Daresbury all children learn to write through Talk for Writing.
 Talk for Writing was developed by the author Pie Corbett.
 It is a fun, creative programme and has a rigorous approach to develop writers.
 Talk for Writing starts with enjoying and sharing stories.
 Throughout the school, we place a strong emphasis on children reading stories and enjoying a range of literature.
 Through regular reading, we want children to build up an extensive and rich vocabulary for use in their own writing.
 During the initial 'imitation' stage of Talk for Writing, children learn to tell a story off by heart.
 They retell a text with expression and actions and make use of a story map to support their retelling.
 Once the story is learnt, children are encouraged to adapt it.
 At the 'innovation' stage, children make the story their own, for example, by changing the character or setting.
 Finally, at the 'invention' stage, children write their own text independently.

 The new National Curriculum very clearly outlines the continuity and progression of spelling for Key Stages 1 & 2.
 We use a resource from Training Space called: The Spelling Bee.
 This resource contains termly spelling lists for each year group that follow the National Curriculum, spelling cards that can be shared with parents and a guaranteed system for full coverage of all spelling rules and exceptions.
 The children are given a termly Spelling Bee card, which is sent home and can be assessed from each class' web page.
 From this teachers will select a group of words linked to a spelling rule and these are stuck in weekly into the children's reading diaries.
 The children have a weekly spelling lesson where they are tested on a set of words linked to a particular spelling rule, the teacher will test some words that were not given to assess the children's knowledge of the rule.
 It is critical we take an investigative approach to the teaching of spelling and make time for the exploration of spelling patterns, rules and shape.
-At the end of each term the children are assessed on all the words, done in small amounts over a 2 week period and the top three spellers are entered into the school's Spelling Bee competition.
-This is to encourage and excite our pupils and to take the opportunity to recognise children who achieve highly or make super progress in their spelling!
+At the end of each term the children are assessed on all the words, done in small amounts over a 2 week period.

 PSHE (inc. RSE)